 - Pain management

 Pulmonologists are physicians who diagnose and treat disorders the affect the respiratory system.
+They specialize in pulmonary medicine.
 Some of the most common disorders are chest infections, pneumonia, asthma, tuberculosis and emphysema.

 Some pulmonologists also specialize in sleep disorders, such as sleep apnea, which is difficulty breathing during sleep.
 At Riverside Tappahannock Hospital, our Sleep Disorders Center provides comprehensive evaluation and treatment options for people with a variety of sleep disorders.
 Our sleep lab, a hotel-like private room, allows for a thorough analysis of your sleep patterns by our sleep specialists, leading to a personalized treatment plan.
-Our Sleep Disorders Center offers inpatient and outpatient care under the direction of board certified physicians at Riverside Peninsula Pulmonary &Sleep Specialists in Newport News.
+Our Sleep Disorders Center offers inpatient and outpatient care under the direction of board-certified physicians at Riverside Pulmonary & Sleep Specialists in Newport News.

 If you are inquiring about a health related problem, it is important for you to seek timely health care.
 Please consult a physician or if it is a life-threatening situation call 911 or your local emergency response system.

-Our nurses can only triage patients who reside in our local Virginia service area which includes: Peninsula, Middle Peninsula, Northern Neck, Williamsburg and Isle of Wight areas.
+Our nurses can only triage patients who reside in our local Virginia service area which includes: Peninsula, Middle Peninsula, Northern Neck, Williamsburg, Isle of Wight and Eastern Shore areas.
 If you are outside our service area, please call your local physician or hospital.

 Urologists treat disorders of the urinary tract in both men and women; adults and children.
 They are trained to diagnose and treat common urological disorders such as urinary incontinence, impotence, enlarged prostate, prostate cancer, and kidney stones.
 Both inpatient and outpatient urological care is performed at Riverside Tappahannock Hospital.